kangj-blip/Pyanimation/README.md

 ---

-### Update : August 26, 2026
+### Update : August 29, 2026
 Currently working on keeping tkinter elements on screen past next render, adding move and size functions for all elements (minus a few).
-Also working on adding fill / outline options, like hatching, fill, dotted, etc.
+Also working on adding fill / outline options, like hatching, fill, dotted, etc. and recording canvas on run.

 ## Requirements
 Python 3.11 or newer is required.